Not exactly restoration, but necessary nevertheless:

 And so the fund-raising started:

 The early work included repairing the fire-damaged tower: roof, brickwork and the massive oak cradle for the bells, although the bells and pews had been sold to fund the work.
 The damaged South transept window was bricked up and not opened again until 2003.
 In more recent years the tower brick and stonework has been made safe, drains and soakaways constructed for rainwater, the South porch opened up for disabled access, ten windows, including all those with medieval glass repaired, disfiguring algal growth on the internal walls removed, and the South transept window re-instated to provide light to a very dark corner.
 We were very fortunate too to be offered a fine 1905 organ made by J W Walker & Sons of London, whose beautiful sound is worthy of the outstanding acoustics of the building.
 In addition to these and numerous plastering jobs, the 13th century vestry screen and doors have been cleaned, the 1751 royal coat of arms renovated, the Robert Moyle memorial which had been lying broken on the floor for perhaps 90 years, repaired and mounted in the South transept, and in 2017 a major roof repair project completed.
-If funds allow, the intention is to construct in 2018 a small toilet block to replace outdated and unsightly portaloos.
+Finally, in 2019 a small attractive toilet block was constructed in the churchyard to replace some outdated and unsightly portaloos.

 HOW CAN I HELP?